 The Council chair appoints the evaluation team based upon a recommendation from the RRC chair and Council staff.
 The initial on-site evaluation is conducted by at least two evaluators.
-Onsite re-evaluation of an approved fellowship is generally conducted by a team comprised of at least two evaluators with one evaluator representing the board under which specialty the fellowship concentrates training.
-Under special circumstances, one podiatrist may evaluate an approved fellowship (Note: For the remainder of this document, "evaluation team" is used to refer to both single evaluators and evaluation teams).
+On-site re-evaluation of an approved residency is generally conducted by a team comprised of at least three evaluators.
+Under certain circumstances, two individuals may evaluate an approved residency.

-The institution has the prerogative of refusing to accept any member of the proposed evaluation team when an appropriate cause related to conflict of interest can be clearly identified.
-In such a case, a written statement from the sponsoring institution is to be submitted to the Council office no later than 15 calendar days after receipt of the on-site confirmation letter, affording the Council sufficient opportunity to appoint a replacement evaluator.
+The institution has the prerogative of rejecting any member of the proposed evaluation team when an appropriate cause related to conflict of interest can be clearly identified.
+In such a case, a formal statement from the sponsoring institution is to be submitted to the Council office no later than 15 calendar days after receipt of the on-site confirmation letter, affording the Council sufficient opportunity to appoint a replacement evaluator.
 The Council does not appoint members to the evaluation team who have any known conflict of interest in the evaluation of the institution, including graduates and current and former faculty members or administrators of the institution.

 The evaluation team represents the Council and the RRC.
-At least one of the members of the evaluation team is a diplomate of the specialty board which is the focus of the fellowship.
-Individuals (e.g., current members of the Council and the Council's committees and members of the Council's professional staff) may accompany an evaluation team to observe the on-site evaluation.
+At least one of the members of the evaluation team is an ABFAS diplomate, and at least one of the members of the evaluation team is an ABPM diplomate.

+Other individuals (e.g., current members of the Council and the Council's committees and members of the Council's professional staff) may accompany an evaluation team to observe the on-site evaluation.